Connect learningml-editor with lml-scratch

 Well, it is clear that the only way to solve the problem is by serving both applications from the same domain.
 How can we do it?
 We have two possibilities:

-• Create a dropdown for each one of the application (both applications are static, that is, they are composed only of HTML, Javascript and CSSs code), and deploy them on a web server (apache or nginx, for example) so that both are served from the same domain (for example: http://my.domain/learningml and http://my.domain/scratch).
+• Create a dropdown of each application (both applications are static, i.e. they are composed only of HTML code, Javascript and CSSs).
+Deploy them on a web server (apache or nginx, for example) so that both are served from the same domain (for example: http://mi.dominio/learningml and http://mi.dominio/scratch)..

-• Place development servers behind a reverse proxy accessed from the same domain.
+• Place the development servers behind a reverse proxy accessed from the same domain.

 The first solution is suitable for a production environment but it is not operative in a development environment, since we would have to rebuild the dropdowns and put them in place every time we make a modification to the code and want to check how it works.